darker0n/ale/README.md

 You can open Gmail, Twitter, Google Drive from ale:

     ale> gmail
+    ale> twitter

-You can also empty trash, remove files etc.:
+You can also empty trash, remove files, restart computer etc.:

     ale> emptytrash
     ale> remove document
+    ale> restart

 Found a bug?
 Have an awesome idea?
 Please open an issue on this github page.